Ivan Romanovich Alekseev

-Ivan Romanovich Alekseev (Алексеев Иван Романович; born 1918 in the USSR – 1990 in Omsk, Russia) was a Soviet official of the internal affairs bodies, Major General of Police, and the head of the Omsk Oblast Department of Internal Affairs from 1973–1984.
+Ivan Romanovich Alekseev (Иван Романович Алексеев; January 7, 1918 – September 1, 1990) was a Soviet official of the internal affairs bodies, Major General of Police, and the head of the Omsk Oblast Department of Internal Affairs from 1973 to 1984.
 He was one of the organizers of the systemic strengthening of the personnel and material base of the regional department of the Ministry of Internal Affairs.

-Biography
+Early life and education

-He was born on January 7, 1918, to a peasant family in the village of Novo-Znamenka, Pokrovo-Marfinsky Uyezd, Tambov Governorate.

-1936: Graduated from Tambov Secondary School No. 2.

-1936-1939: Studied at the Institute for Advanced Training of Public Education Personnel.
+Alekseev was born on January 7, 1918, to a peasant family in the village of Novo-Znamenka, Pokrovo-Marfinsky Uyezd, Tambov Governorate.
+He attended Tambov Secondary School No. 2 and graduated in 1936.
+Alekseev then studied at the Institute for Advanced Training of Public Education Personnel from 1936 to 1939.
+He later continued his studies at the Velikiye Luki Military Infantry School of the Vologda Oblast.

-1939: Teacher at a secondary school of the Uvarovo Village Council.
-Conscripted by the Uvarovo Military Commissariat (RVK).

-1939-1940: Studied at the Velikiye Luki Military Infantry School of the Vologda Oblast.
+Career

-1940: By decision of the Central Committee of the All-Union Communist Party (Bolsheviks), seconded to work in the special department of the NKVD.
+In 1939, Alekseev became a secondary school teacher for the Uvarovo Village Council.
+The next year, the Central Committee of the All-Union Communist Party (Bolsheviks) named him to work in the special department of the NKVD.

-1941-1945: Operative of SMERSH in the operational apparatuses of combat units of the Voronezh Front.
-Participated in battles, wounded (August 15, 1941, 1943).
-Participant in the Battle of Stalingrad and battles for the liberation of the Voronezh Oblast (1942–1943).
+From 1941 to 1945, Alekseev served as an operative of SMERSH in the operational apparatuses of combat units of the Voronezh Front.
+He participated in combat operations and was wounded on August 15, 1941, and again in 1943.
+During the Battle of Stalingrad and the battles for the liberation of the Voronezh Oblast in 1942–1943, he took part in military operations.

-1945-1955: Teacher of special disciplines at the Tallinn Police School.

-1955-1957: Senior teacher of special disciplines at the Kaliningrad Police School.

-1956: Studied at the Higher Party School.
+From 1945 to 1955, Alekseev taught special disciplines at the Tallinn Police School.
+From 1955 to 1957, he served as a senior teacher of special disciplines at the Kaliningrad Police School.
+In 1956, he studied at the Higher Party School.

-05.12.1957 - 02.06.1965: Lieutenant Colonel, Head of the Omsk Police School of the Ministry of Internal Affairs of the USSR.

-1957-1970: Head of the Party Committee.

-1964-1970: Deputy Head of the Regional Directorate for the Protection of Public Order of the Omsk Oblast Executive Committee.

-23.06.1965 - 1970: Head of the Omsk Higher School of the Ministry of Internal Affairs.
+Between December 1957 and June 1965, Alekseev, then a Lieutenant Colonel, served as head of the Omsk Police School of the Ministry of Internal Affairs of the USSR.
+From 1957 to 1970, he also headed the school's Party Committee.
+From 1964 to 1970, he served as Deputy Head of the Regional Directorate for the Protection of Public Order of the Omsk Oblast Executive Committee.
+From 1965 to 1970, he served as head of the Omsk Higher School of the Ministry of Internal Affairs.

-1970-1984: Head of the Omsk Oblast Department of Internal Affairs.
+From 1970 to 1984, Alekseev headed the Omsk Oblast Department of Internal Affairs.

 Upon completion of his service, he continued to participate in the activities of veterans' and public organizations, gave lectures, and served as a mentor for the younger generation of police officers.